The Schoolcraft College Board of Trustees

 William P. Erwin, Jr.

 William (Bill) P. Erwin, Jr., was elected to a six-year term beginning in January 2017.
 He earned a Bachelor of Arts degree in Education with a concentration in Music from Wayne State University in 2006.
 Bill taught as a substitute teacher in most of the school districts within the Schoolcraft College area.
-He is planning to retire in 2017 after 35 years in the trucking industry.
+He retired in 2017 after 35 years in the trucking industry.

 Mr. Erwin has been active in the Plymouth-Canton area as a Canton Recreation Soccer Coach, Plymouth-Canton Educational Park Marching Band Equipment Crew Chief, and a member of the Plymouth Symphony.
 He also was the Contemporary Music Director for St. John’s Episcopal Church in Plymouth for ten years and is a professional bass player.

-Bill is a widower with three sons and four grandchildren.
-He currently resides in Canton with his significant other, Patricia Mullen, and her two sons.
-Bill, his late wife, and three of the five sons have attended Schoolcraft College.
+Bill and his wife Patricia (Patty), have five sons and four grandchildren between their families.
+He currently resides in Canton with Patty and her two sons.
+Bill, Patty and three of the five sons have attended Schoolcraft College.